Key Takeaways

 In order to be considered for approval for a student credit card, you’ll need to meet certain qualifications:

-• Be at least 18.
-In order to get your own student credit card account, you need to be 18 or older.
+- Be at least 18.
+To get your own student credit card account, you need to be 18 or older.

 The best student credit card is likely to be the one that best matches your spending habits and doesn’t charge high fees.
 A student cash-back rewards credit card can extend your budget by letting you earn cash back on your purchases.
 You may want to look for a student credit card with no annual fee, and to consider how much you can earn in rewards.
 If you travel internationally, you may also want to look for a student credit card with no foreign transaction fees.